jptweb/IGME-340-Shared/projects/p2_web_service_application.md

 # Project 2 - Web Service Application

+> Yes our last two projects seem big; but keep in mind I am providing extensive code examples in our [Reference Manual](../reference/README.md).
+For example there are comprehensive examples of how to do things like store favorites with complete code examples in the [shared preferences reference guide](../reference/data-persistence/shared-preferences.md) section.
+Secondly, remember that generally in a 3 credit class you expect to put in 6 to 9 hours of outside class work per week.
+This time should be spent working on your projects!
+If you start this project last minute you will likely do poorly and be misearble trying to complete an absurd amount of work in last minute.

 ## I. Overview

 For this project you are creating a Flutter Application that utilizes a Web service.